Please communicate with the Bureau de la Sécurité privée (click on this link to access the website)

 Be available to work at all times up to 40 hours per week;

-Once the sick leave bank amount is earned, it can be used in the year following the reference year.
+Once the sick leave bank amount is earned, it can be used in the year following the reference year during which it was accumulated.
 The reference period begins int the first week of the November Monthly report and ends in the las week of the October Monthly report.

-The balance that remains unpaid is payable no later than December 10th following the end of the reference period
+The balance that remains unpaid is payable no later than December 10th of the year following the end of the reference period

 (s.
 7.02 of the Decree).